SpectoIT/specto-faker/readme.md

 		count_disables: true, //valid only for animated faker, are disabled_val_class counted for animation

 		/* KEY EVENTS & SEARCHING & SORTING */
-		key_events: false, //do you want keyEvents to work
+		key_events: false, //do you want keyEvents to work - Global setting which works only for the first specto_faker.init !
 		searchable: true, //open faker gets input to search for values - valid only if key_events are initiated
 		search_single: true, //if faker is searchable, after filtering, do check if there is only one valid option and if yes, select it
 		sortable: false, //do you want on init to be sorted